-- CMS published the first edition of the Medicaid Provider Enrollment Compendium (MPEC) in March 2016-a culmination of sub-regulatory guidance to assist states in the implementation of provider screening and enrollment requirements.
-CMS published updates to the MPEC in FY 2018, which focused on applying new screening and enrollment requirements to Medicaid managed care network providers. - CMS provider enrollment experts and a State Assessment contractor conduct onsite visits and follow-up visits to provide direct, individualized technical assistance to states in strengthening their provider screening and enrollment processes to meet federal requirements.
-CMS along with the State Assessment contractor, assess state compliance with enrollment requirements, work to reduce state burden by helping states leverage Medicare screening and enrollment data, conduct a gap analysis, and develop strategic blueprints to help states improve their enrollment processes.
-In FY 2019, CMS and the State Assessment contractor visited and worked with 32 states.
-CMS will expand its work by providing assistance to additional states until all states have had the opportunity to meet. - Going forward, CMS will also continue monthly calls with states to understand challenges or barriers states currently face, to facilitate the exchange of noteworthy practices among states, and to respond to questions regarding guidance or other provider enrollment issues.
+- CMS published the first edition of the Medicaid Provider Enrollment Compendium (MPEC) in March 2016- a resource of sub-regulatory guidance to assist states in the implementation of provider screening and enrollment requirements.
+CMS published updates to the MPEC in FY 2018, which focused on applying new screening and enrollment requirements to Medicaid managed care network providers. - CMS provider enrollment experts conduct onsite visits and follow-up visits to provide direct, individualized technical assistance to states in strengthening their provider screening and enrollment processes to meet federal requirements.
+CMS assesses state compliance with enrollment requirements, provides technical assistance, and works to reduce state burden by helping states leverage Medicare screening and enrollment data. - In FY 2020, CMS visited and worked with Colorado, Oklahoma, and Wyoming.
+CMS will continue to expand its work by providing assistance to additional states. - Going forward, CMS will also continue monthly calls with states to understand challenges or barriers states currently face, to facilitate the exchange of noteworthy practices among states, and to respond to questions regarding guidance or other provider enrollment issues.
 CMS has also dedicated an additional monthly call focused entirely on provider enrollment and screening issues in Medicaid managed care.